 How often should you wash a husky

 Despite their heavy shedding (You will never wear black again) Sibes are clean dogs and give off very little doggy odour.
-Unfortunately, many people buy Huskies purely for their looks and cannot cope with their challenging behaviour, resulting in an increase of the breed in rescue centres.
+Unfortunately, many people buy this breed purely for their looks and cannot cope with their challenging behaviour, resulting in an increase of the breed in rescue centres.
 A Siberian is playful, affectionate, tough and self-sufficient and for the right family make a great companion.

-A Siberian Vs Alaskan Malamutes
+Siberian Vs Alaskan Malamutes

 Although they may look similar, there are many differences between the Siberian Husky and the Alaskan Malamute.
 Both pure-bred dogs, the Husky is much smaller and built for speed while the Malamute is the largest of the sled-dogs and built for endurance.
 They have other physical differences Malamutes only have brown eyes, their ears are set much farther apart and their coat can be either standard, long or wooly.

 Both dogs shed a great deal but obviously, the Malamute is larger with even more hair and as well as the bi-annual coat blow-out will shed constantly and heavily.
 The Malamute is probably the calmer of the two breeds, both are quiet but the more hyper Husky tends to be more vocal.
-Both require extensive exercise to be happy and not destroy your home.
+Both require extensive exercise needs to be happy and not destroy your home.
 Alaskan Malamutes can be dog aggressive if not socialised when young and both can be a challenge to train.

 An Alaskan Malamute will cost more as a puppy with a Siberian price being around £200-£500 cheaper they will also be more expensive to keep, although they are both generally healthy breeds the Malamute being larger can be prone to joint problems like Hip Dysplasia which is rare in Siberian Huskies.

-Buying a Husky Puppy
+Buying Siberian Husky Puppies

-Where to buy Siberian puppies
+Where to buy a puppy